-Some scholars (HAW Theological Wordbook of the Old Testament) say there are two different roots חנך (hanak) - one having to do with mouth and the other with dedicate or inaugurate - while others (BDB Theological Dictionary) insist that there's only one super-root of which the meaning was lost.
+Some scholars (HAW Theological Wordbook of the Old Testament) say there are two different roots חנך (hanak) - one having to do with the mouth and the other with to dedicate or inaugurate - while others (BDB Theological Dictionary) insist that there's only one super-root of which the meaning was lost.
 According to BDB, the super-root חנך (hnk) also pops up in cognate languages, but not so that a meaning can be extracted.
 Its derivatives are:

 - The adjective חניך (hanik), meaning trained or experienced (Numbers 26:5 only).

 - The feminine noun חנכה (hanukka), meaning dedication (Psalm 30:1, Numbers 7:10, Nehemiah 12:27).
 This noun returns in the name of the Feast Of Dedication: Hanukkah (John 10:22).

 - The feminine noun חכה (hakka), meaning hook, and specifically a hook fastened in a jaw; a fish hook (Job 41:1, Isaiah 19:8).